Looking for the best natural cold remedy around? Do you have a sore throat? Runny nose? Non-stop sneezing? Annoying congestion? Or maybe your kids do.

 Ingredients to make the Best Natural Cold Remedy – a DIY

-Slice it up and add it to a pot with some water – probably around 1.5 cups if you’re going to make it fresh every time.
+Slice it up and add it to a pot with some water – probably around 1.5 cups if you’re going to make it fresh for each serving.
 Bring to a boil and simmer for about 5 minutes.

 While the ginger tea is simmering, squeeze 1/4 of a lemon into a mug.